krisleech/wisper-message_bus/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/krisleech/wisper-message_bus.
+Bug reports and pull requests are welcome.

 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](contributor-covenant.org) code of conduct.

 ## License